THE HAGUE, The Netherlands, October 17, 2014 /PRNewswire/ --

 - Competitive, legal, regulatory, or tax changes that affect profitability, the distribution cost of or demand for Aegon's products;

-- Changes in accounting regulations and policies may affect Aegon's reported results and shareholders' equity;
+- Changes in accounting regulations and policies or a change by Aegon in applying such regulations and policies, voluntarily or otherwise, may affect Aegon's reported results and shareholders' equity;

 - The impact of acquisitions and divestitures, restructurings, product withdrawals and other unusual items, including Aegon's ability to integrate acquisitions and to obtain the anticipated results and synergies from acquisitions;